engdan77/music_meta_manager/README.md

 ## Installation

-For installing this as a command line application you easiest follow below steps
+For installing this as a command line application you easiest follow the below steps

 ```bash
 $ python -m pip install pipx